julienherrero/awesome-list/README.md

 - [isaac-udy/Enro](https://github.com/isaac-udy/Enro) - A simple navigation library for Android 🗺️
 - [ismaeldivita/change-tracker-plugin](https://github.com/ismaeldivita/change-tracker-plugin) - A Gradle plugin to help analyse the dependency between modules and run tasks only on modules impacted by specific set of changes.
 - [ismaeldivita/chip-navigation-bar](https://github.com/ismaeldivita/chip-navigation-bar) - An android navigation bar widget
+- [iurysza/module-graph](https://github.com/iurysza/module-graph) - A Gradle Plugin for visualizing your project structure powered by mermaidjs
 - [jasmingrbo/internet-availability](https://github.com/jasmingrbo/internet-availability) - An Android library that allows for internet availability observation
 - [jdamcd/material-sudoku](https://github.com/jdamcd/material-sudoku) - Sudoku made for Android
 - [jguerinet/Suitcase](https://github.com/jguerinet/Suitcase) - Android utility classes that I use in most of my Android projects
-- [jmfayard/refreshVersions](https://github.com/jmfayard/refreshVersions) - Life is too short to google for dependencies and versions
 - [joaquim-verges/Helium](https://github.com/joaquim-verges/Helium) - Lightweight, Intuitive Framework for Android
 - [karmarama/nearbyPong](https://github.com/karmarama/nearbyPong) - Android game which uses Nearby API to play remotely with other player with no connection
 - [kishandonga/EasyPrefs](https://github.com/kishandonga/EasyPrefs) - EasyPrefs is a wrapper on the android shared preferences, also it will need only one-time initialization and used in the whole project without context, it supports encryption and decryption with extended APIs.